ON THIS PAGE:

 build healthy bones.

-Having said that, since CKD cannot be
+Having said that, since CKD cannot be detected until at

-test may change this), it may be worth considering feeding lower
+least 66% of kidney function is already gone, it may be worth considering feeding lower

 phosphorus foods to an older cat (over ten years of age).
 Discuss this